AdobeDocs/experience-platform.en/help/accessibility/custom.md

 ## File drag and drop

 In Experience Platform, all file selection drag and drop zones are keyboard accessible.
-Using the tab button to highlight [!UICONTROL Choose files] and using enter or spacebar to select the button, invokes the file selection UI for the users operating system.
+Using the tab button to highlight [!UICONTROL Choose files] and using enter or spacebar to select the button, invokes the operating system's file selection UI.

 After a file has been uploaded, a delete icon becomes keyboard navigable to remove the selected file and upload a new one.
 Users can use the tab key to focus on the delete icon and enter or spacebar to select it.
 Once the file is removed, the [!UICONTROL Choose files] button is automatically in focus and able to be selected.